Five Best Summer Music Festivals

 1. Isle of Wight Festival

 Dating back to the ‘60s, the Isle of Wight Festival started out as Europe’s equivalent to Woodstock, bringing Jimi Hendrix, The Doors and Joni Mitchell to the UK.
-This year (11 – 14 June) the line-up is varied and as always, legendary – with Fleetwood Mac performing alongside other big names like Prodigy, The Black Keys, Blur and Pharrell.
-Just two hours outside of London, all you need to do is get yourself to one of the four mainland ferry ports at Southampton, Portsmouth, Lymington or Southsea – where the fun will start with a short ferry trip towards the island.
+In recent years the line-up has been varied and as always, legendary – with Fleetwood Mac performing alongside other big names like Prodigy, The Black Keys, Blur and Pharrell.
+Just two hours outside of London, all you need to do is get yourself to one of the four mainland ferry ports at Southampton, Portsmouth, Lymington or Southsea – where the fun starts with a short ferry trip towards the island.
 The festival is family-friendly, with free entry for children under 12.
-Check out all the ticket options here.

 2. The Great Escape

-Take a break from the hustle and bustle of city life for a blissful weekend of new music at the Great Escape in Brighton (14 – 16 May).
-Headlining this year are the ‘Hold On’ hit makers Alabama Shakes, who received three Grammy Awards in 2013 for their album Boys and Girls.
-Over 300 bands will be performing at more than 30 venues across the seaside town, which means you get to see new acts before they eventually go mainstream.
+Take a break from the hustle and bustle of city life for a blissful weekend of new music at the Great Escape in Brighton.
+Headlining in recent years have been the ‘Hold On’ hitmakers Alabama Shakes, who received three Grammy Awards in 2013 for their album Boys and Girls.
+Over 300 bands perform at more than 30 venues across the seaside town, which means you get to see new acts before they eventually go mainstream.
 A hipster’s dream!

 3. Reading and Leeds Festival

-With headline acts including Metallica, Mumford and Sons and The Libertines, this year’s Reading and Leeds Festival will once again be the ultimate in metal, rock and indie music.
-It’s happening during the August bank holiday weekend (28 – 30 August) – so you have plenty of time to get over your hangover before heading back to work.
-Have a look at the details here.
+Headline acts including Metallica, Mumford and Sons and The Libertines have all graced the Reading and Leeds Festival – the ultimate in metal, rock and indie music.
+It’s THE place to get head bang and your hangover before heading back to work.

 4. The Secret Garden Party

 No festival list is complete with mentioning good old Glasto.
-It’s reached legendary status all over the world, and celebrities far and wide flock to the countryside come June 24th.
+It’s reached legendary status all over the world, and celebrities far and wide flock to the countryside.
+2018 is going to be a fallow year to allow the earth to breathe and recoup – we all need that!